Can't Find Anything To Do?

 - Drop in Medlin's Ace Hardware for old-fashioned Christmas candy and shelled pecans for holiday recipes.

-- Shop at several boutiques in Benson for women's and children's clothing and accessories -- discover Royal Boutique, Tre Faye, Boots and Camo, and KC Kids.
+- Shop at boutiques in Benson for women's clothing and accessories -- discover Royal Boutique and Twisted M Apparel.

-- Enjoy homemade waffles all day long at Cornerstone Cafe, gluten free treats at JP's Pastry or a large pizza pie at Anthony's LaPiazza after any of the above activities!
+- Enjoy homemade waffles all day long at Cornerstone Café, gluten-free treats at JP's Pastry or delicious barbecue at White Swan's Bar-B-Q after any of the above activities!

 - Honor the farming heritage of Benson and the beast of burden at the annual Benson Mule Days Festival held the fourth weekend each September.